Solaire/GLC/README.md

 - Flag as favourite;
 - Create Desktop shortcut;
 - Uninstall a game.
-  - Uninstall not currently available for Epic games.
+  - Uninstall not currently available for Epic, Indiagala, or itch games.

 ## Using
 The app does not require installation, simply download the .exe and run it, however we would recommend putting the executable in a dedicated folder because several support files and folders are automatically created in the same location.